FOREX-Post-G7 yen gains halt dollar rally

 after last week's rollercoaster ride following a shift in market

-odds away from a vote for a British exit from the European Union
+odds away from a vote for a Brexit from the European Union in

 With stock markets back on the defensive in Europe and Asia,